Skip to content

-Cornwall Council is seeking volunteers to support high standards of conduct in local government.
-Two roles are available:
+Cornwall Council is seeking a volunteer to support high standards of conduct in local government.
+The following role is available:

-These are voluntary roles, requiring up to 10-15 days, or part days, per year.
-A small allowance and travel and subsistence expenses are provided.
+This is voluntary role, requiring up to 10-15 days, or part days, per year however, a small allowance and travel and subsistence expenses are provided.

 To be an Independent Person, you must be politically neutral and not have been a councillor, employee, or close relative of one within Cornwall Council or any town or parish council in Cornwall in the last five years.

-There is further information and an application form below or you can email Simon Mansell MBE at simon.mansell@cornwall.gov.uk if you have any questions on the roles.
+If you would like more information and an application form, visit the link below or email Simon Mansell MBE at simon.mansell@cornwall.gov.uk

 Independent Person